leviwaiu/Isla-Discord/README.md

 Finally, please rename authTemplate.json into auth.json before using the bot.
 Download all the dependecies through npm and then run the bot in node.

-Logging is currently barebones and does not log mnay of the actual activity.
+Logging is currently barebones and does not log many of the actual activity.

 ## Current Feature List